alkemics/pandagg/docs/source/index.rst

 Contributing
 ------------

-We happily welcome contributions, please see :doc:`contributing` for details.
+We happily welcome contributions, please see :doc:`CONTRIBUTING` for details.